steveloughran/formality/styleguide/styleguide.md

 There's a number of audiences for Hadoop logging:

 * People who are new to Hadoop and trying to get a single node cluster to work.
-* hadoop sysadmins
+* Hadoop sysadmins who don't want to have to become experts in reading Java stack traces to diagnose local cluster problems.
-* people who help other people's hadoop clusters to work (that includes those companies that provide some form of Hadoop support).
+* people who help other people's Hadoop clusters to work (that includes those companies that provide some form of Hadoop support).
 * Hadoop JIRA bug reports.
 * Hadoop developers.
 * Programs that analyze the logs to extract information.